 How does a mechanical floor jack work?

-As mentioned earlier, mechanical floor jacks, you can manually operate it.
-It utilizes the principles of a screw thread to amplify force and provide mechanical advantage.
+As mentioned earlier, with mechanical floor jacks, you can manually operate it.
+It utilizes the principles of a screw thread to amplify force and provides mechanical advantage.
 A jack stand with a base you can use to provide support.

 Step by step guide on how to use a mechanical floor jack